When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-Hammond P \textit{et al.} \cite{10179324} examined the potential of large language models for zero-shot vulnerability repair in code.
-Through a large-scale experiment with multiple LLMs on synthetic, handcrafted, and real-world security scenarios, they demonstrate that while LLMs show promise in repairing simple scenarios, they struggle with more complex, real-world examples.
-The paper contributes to the understanding of LLMs' capabilities in cybersecurity and encourages further exploration into their use for vulnerability repair.
-Yi W \textit{et al.} \cite{Wu_2023} compared the capabilities of LLMs and deep learning-based APR models in fixing Java vulnerabilities.
-They evaluated the performance of five LLMs (Codex, CodeGen, CodeT5, PLBART, and InCoder), four fine-tuned LLMs, and four deep learning-based APR techniques on two real-world Java vulnerability benchmarks (Vul4J and VJBench).
-They also designed code transformations to address the overlapping of training and testing data problem faced by Codex, and created a new Java vulnerability remediation benchmark, VJBench, to better evaluate LLMs and APR techniques.
+\cite{10179324} explores the potential of LLMs for zero-shot vulnerability repair in code.
+Through extensive experiments with various LLMs in synthetic, artifactual, and real-world security scenarios, they demonstrate that while LLMs show promise in repairing simple cases, they struggle with more complex, real-world examples.
+The study reveals the limitations and strengths of LLMs in cybersecurity and urges further research into the application of LLMs in program repairing. \cite{Wu_2023} compares the capabilities of LLMs and deep learning-based APR models in fixing Java vulnerabilities.
+They evaluate the performance of 5 LLMs (Codex, CodeGen, CodeT5, PLBART, and InCoder), 4 fine-tuned LLMs, and 4 deep learning-based APR techniques on two real-world Java vulnerability benchmarks (\emph{i.e.}, Vul4J and VJBench).
+They design code transformations to address the overlapping of train and test sets faced by Codex, and create a new Java vulnerability remediation benchmark, VJBench, to better evaluate LLMs and APR techniques. \cite{xiang2024farpracticalfunctionlevelprogram} investigate LLM-based function-level APR, focusing on the effects of the few-shot learning mechanism and the inclusion of auxiliary repair-relevant information.
+The study shows that LLMs with zero-shot learning are already effective for function-level APR, but applying the few-shot learning mechanism results in varying repair performance.
+Additionally, they find that directly incorporating auxiliary repair-relevant information into LLMs significantly enhances function-level repair performance.